 Event Summary

-Westminster Insight is delighted to announce its inaugural Careers and Destinations Strategies for Schools digital conference, taking place online, this September.
+Westminster Insight is delighted to announce its first innovative and cross-cutting Careers and Destinations Strategies for Schools Conference, taking place online, this September.

 Providing careers guidance and tracking pupils’ destinations, through the Gatsby Benchmarks, is a statutory requirement for schools and colleges in England.
-Expanded in 2025, the start of October 2026 will mark a year since the Gatsby Benchmarks were updated
+The benchmarks were expanded in 2025, with new measures becoming statutory requirements in October 2025.
+The start of October 2026 will mark a year since the Gatsby Benchmarks were updated.

 How do you find useful, independent, impartial guidance, to help pupils align learning and skills with future jobs?
 How do you remain agile in adapting learning to a fast-changing work environment?
 Also, how do you ensure pupils understand academic and technical pathways?
 You will hear from the Modern Work Experience Pilot in Liverpool; and Kent County Council will discuss the post-16 Guarantee.

-Finding and utilising the best Careers and Destinations strategies and tools, capturing useful experiences, and monitoring and tracking effectiveness, is potentially an enormous task.
+Finding and utilizing the best Careers and Destinations strategies and tools, capturing useful experiences, and monitoring and tracking effectiveness, is potentially an enormous task.
 It’s also one that’s important to get it right; a critical component in equipping pupils adequately for their future.
+But a good Careers and Destinations programme can be hard to measure, and it can be challenging to communicate its value: to get buy in for it and prioritise it.
+This conference will give you the learning, expertise, and strategies to help you do it well.

-Please join us for informative keynotes, focussed case studies, expert panel sessions, and practical pilots and spotlights.
-Engage with peers, practitioners, and specialists, from schools and colleges, local authorities, careers education providers, businesses supporting work placements, and ICPs.
+Please join us, at our collaborative and cross-cutting conference, and learn from informative keynotes, focussed case studies, expert joint sessions, and practical pilots and spotlights.
+Engage with peers, practitioners, and specialists, from schools and colleges, local education authorities, careers education providers, businesses supporting work placements, and ICPs.

 Key Outcomes

-• How changes to the Gatsby Benchmarks have impacted careers and destinations programmes
+• Hear how the changes to the Gatsby Benchmarks have impacted careers and destinations programmes; and learn from best practice.

-• Providing meaningful encounters for pupils throughout the school journey.
+• Learn how to successfully provide meaningful encounters pupils throughout the school journey.
+Hear about techniques and tools for capturing pupil journeys.

 • Social mobility: doesn’t work experience favour those with access to it?

-• What constitutes good careers advice, and how to track the results
+• What constitutes good careers advice, and how do you track the results?

 • Employability fairs: what does a good fair look like?